jpouch/qPCR-Biomark/README.md

 ## Motivation

 qPCR-Biomark contains different R scripts developed to analyze high-throughput qPCR data from Fluidigm Biomark HD.
-Normalization to a reference gene is available for both Livak and Pfaffl methods (reference available soon) for Taqman chemistry experiment.
+Normalization to a reference gene is available for both Livak and Pfaffl methods (reference available soon) for TaqMan chemistry and EvaGreen chemistry experiments.

 ## Principle